siavrluk/Pumps/README.md

 In the following table we summarize the performing result for different algorithms.
 Note that in the CV column the score is calculated via 3-fold cross-validation on the training data.
 The test results are calculated only once and are obtained via submitting the predictions at DrivenData (https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/submissions/).
 Bolded are the algorighms that performed best on the train and on the test sets.

+When scoring accuracy, the simplest benchmark is to predict the most common class -- in our case, "functional".
+This benchmark would score an accuracy of 0.5418 on the training set.

 | Algorithm | Dataset | CV | Test |
 |---------- | ------- | -- | ---- |